bayl0n/Projects/DSA.md

 * __Correctness__ - Data structure implementation should implement its interface correctly

 * __Time Complexity__ - Running time the execution time of operations should be as small as possible

+* __Space Complexity__ - The memory usage of a data structure should be small as possible